Publishing certificates

-Publishing a certificate is a bit more hands-on than retrieving them. sq
+Publishing a certificate is a bit more involved than retrieving them. sq can publish directly to keyservers; for other distribution methods, sq can generate the necessary data or files.

 The simplest way to publish to keyservers is: